dmnfarrell/dmnfarrell.github.io/_posts/2024-03-22-bacterial-species-phylogeny.markdown

 This option doesn't really require whole genomes.
 You only really need one or several conserved genes from your species.
 It uses the [OrthoDB](orthodb.org) site to find orthologs of a conserved protein and then aligns them the usual way.
 Single gene amino acid alignments are easy to do.
 Note that this method will likely not be sensitive enough to distinguish strains.
 Though you could use multiple genes joined together.
 The genes used might depend on what you want but normally they should be well conserved.
 16S or other ribosomal subunits are often used to delineate species.
 You could also do this using **Uniprot** but this way is faster.

 First we go to the OrthoDB site and search for a protein such as 'Ribosomal protein'.
 This will give you lots of results and you can see they are grouped by genus level.
 Pick the Mycoplasma level for the protein you want.
-Note: There is a bit of confusion here as the mycoplasmopsis genus has been re-ordered and the change hasn't been reflected on this site yet.
-So Mycoplasma is still used to mean mycoplasmopsis for some species.
+(The taxonomy here is not up to date for this genus).
 I picked [Ribosomal protein S20](https://www.orthodb.org/?level=&species=&query=6927at2093).
 You will see that there are 98 sequences in the result.
 Just click on 'view fasta' to download the sequences.
 Remember these are amino acid sequences.
 To add your own strain to this from WGS data you would assemble the genome, run annotation tool like Prokka and extract the protein sequence.
 Then add it to the fasta you downloaded.

 <div style="width: auto;">
  <a href="/img/orthodb.png"> <img class="scaled" src="/img/orthodb.png "></a>